 With the passing of the Farm Bill, the hemp industry has seen a long-awaited boom in production and revenue.
 There are many uses for hemp, from textiles to products containing only CBD, with some companies even using hemp as a biomass energy source.
 The equipment for producing hemp products is complex and requires technology from various disciplines.
-Take a look at some of the specialized processing and farming equipment used within the hemp industry.
+Take a look at some of the specialized hemp equipment used within the industry today.

 There are many ways to grow hemp, with some methods being more sophisticated than others.
 Hemp farming requires substantial agricultural knowledge and research, as the exact equipment used will depend on the precise growing methodology.